-Ahmed Emara form Egypt had never thought about becoming the Student Union President when he took his place at the University of the West of England.
+Ahmed Emara, from Egypt, had never thought about leading the Student Union when he took his place at the University of the West of England.
 Instead he was looking forward to living in the UK and starting his Masters in International Banking and Finance Law.

 Yet in a few weeks he is to take up the position of SU President.
 What changed?

 Ahmed’s answer is simple: “It is about a collective sense of responsibility.
 Feeling that being at university isn’t just about studying.
 It is about making the time students have at university the best it can be.”